bkarich/kb-chat-desktop/README.md

 yarn run fetch --cfgdir ""
 ```

-...or either of the above, but fetching a specific version of Element:
+...or either of the above, but fetching a specific version of KB-Chat:
 ```
-# Fetch the prebuilt release Element package from the element-web GitHub releases page.
+# Fetch the prebuilt release Element package from the KB-Chat-web GitHub releases page.
 The version
-# fetched will be the same as the local element-desktop package.
+# fetched will be the same as the local KB-Chat-desktop package.
 yarn run fetch --noverify --cfgdir "" v1.5.6
 ```

 If you only want to run the app locally and don't need to build packages, you can
 provide the `webapp` directory directly:
 ```
-# Assuming you've checked out and built a copy of element-web in ../kb-chat-web
+# Assuming you've checked out and built a copy of KB-Chat-web in ../kb-chat-web
 ln -s ../kb-chat-web/webapp ./
 ```